eyre-rs/color-eyre/README.md

 ### Improving perf on debug builds

 In debug mode `color-eyre` behaves noticably worse than `eyre`.
-This is caused by the fact that `eyre` uses `std::backtrace::Backtrace` instead of `backtrace::Backtrace`.
-The std version of backtrace is precompiled with optimizations, this means that whether or not you're in debug mode doesn't matter much for how expensive backtrace capture is, it will always be in the 10s of milliseconds to capture.
-A debug version of `backtrace::Backtrace` however isn't so lucky, and can take an order of magnitude more time to capture a backtrace compared to its std counterpart.
+This is caused by the fact that `color-eyre` uses `backtrace::Backtrace` instead of `std::backtrace::Backtrace`.
+The `std` version of backtrace is precompiled with optimizations, this means that whether or not you're in debug mode doesn't matter much for how expensive backtrace capture is, it will always be in the 10s of milliseconds to capture.
+The debug version of `backtrace::Backtrace` however isn't so lucky, and can take an order of magnitude more time to capture a backtrace compared to its std counterpart.

 Cargo [profile
 overrides](https://doc.rust-lang.org/cargo/reference/profiles.html#overrides)